-Assume the professional dispositions and identity of a school counselor as described by CACREP, American Counseling Association and American School Counseling Association.
+- Assume the professional dispositions and identity of a counselor as described by ACA and/or ASCA.

 The School Counseling program dispositions are aligned with Loyola's School of Education Conceptual Framework and speak to the professional dispositions expected of professional school counselors.